latex3/latex3.github.io/_posts/2018-12-19-l3build-upload.md

 * You may wish to have `l3build tag` update the package version automatically.
 * You may wish to query the name and email address from your Git user credentials.
-* You may wish to populate the `announcement` field from an associated `CHANGELOG` file.
+* You may wish to populate the `announcement` field within `uploadconfig` automatically from an associated `CHANGELOG` file.

 And so on.
-It's also worth noting that this tool does *not* automatically run `l3build ctan` as this process can be very slow if the test suite needs to be re-run.
+It's also worth noting that this tool does *not* automatically run `l3build ctan` as that process can be very slow if the test suite needs to be re-run.
 It is a manual process to run the appropriate `tag` then `ctan` then `upload` steps.

 As we gain more experience with how we and others are using the tool we will look into providing more functions around automation and/or convenience, especially integration with version control.

-In the mean time, I'm looking forward to having it be just that little bit easier to make a quick change to a package and send it through to CTAN.
+In the mean time, I'm looking forward to having it be a good bit easier to make a quick change to a package and send it through to CTAN.